platformatic/fgh/README.md

-# fgh
+# fgh - The Flowing JSON Grep Handler

-A typescript implementation of the JQ language
+A typescript implementation of the [JQ language](http://jqlang.org/).

+## License

+MIT